ArchipelagoMW/Archipelago/README.md

 Additions/Changes
 -----------------

+Project
+ * Compatible with Python 3.7 and 3.8.
+Potentially future versions as well.
+ * Update modules if they are too old, preventing a crash when trying to connect among potential other issues
+ * Autoinstall missing modules
+ * Allow newer versions of modules than specified, as they will *usually* not break compatibility

 MultiMystery.py
  * Allows you to generate a Multiworld with individual player mystery weights.
 Since weights can also be set to 100%, this also allows for individual settings for each player in a regular multiworld.
 Basis is a .yaml file that sets these weights.
 You can find an easy.yaml in this project folder to get started.